brendt/stitcher.io/src/content/blog/2018-09-10-laravel-viewmodels.md

-A view model is an abstraction used to simplify controller and model code.
+View models are an abstraction to simplify controller and model code.
-View models are responsible for providing data for a view, which would otherwise come directly from the controller or the model.
+View models are responsible for providing data to a view, which would otherwise come directly from the controller or the model.
 They allow a better separation of concerns, and provide more flexibility for the developer.

-In essence, view models are simple classes that can take a given set of data, and transform that data into something usable for the view.
+In essence, view models are simple classes that take some data, and transform it into something usable for the view.
-In this post I'll show you some of the basic principles of the pattern, we'll take a look at how they integrate in Laravel projects, and finally I'll show you how we use it in one of our Spatie projects.
+In this post I'll show you the basic principles of the pattern, we'll take a look at how they integrate in Laravel projects, and finally I'll show you how we use the pattern in one of our Spatie projects.

-So let's get started.
+Let's get started.
-Say you have a form to create a blog post for a given category.
+Say you have a form to create a blog post with a category.
-You will need a way to fill the select box in your view with category options.
+You'll need a way to fill the select box in the view with category options.
 The controller has to provide those.

 ```php